Headless CMS: The Future of Modern Web Development

 Sanity

-A unique approach with real-time collaborative editing - like Google Docs for content management.
-In 2026, Sanity positions itself as a “Content Operating System.”
+A unique approach with real-time collaborative editing — Google Docs–style for content management.
+In 2026 Sanity positions itself as a “Content Operating System”.

 • Ideal for: creative teams who co-edit content

-• Strengths: real-time collaboration, extremely flexible data model (GROQ query language), excellent developer experience, #1 on G2 for years running, built-in AI agent for content operations
+• Strengths: real-time collaboration, very flexible data model (GROQ query language), excellent developer experience, top-rated on G2 for years, built-in AI agent for content operations

 • Weaknesses: customizing Sanity Studio has a steep learning curve